top of page

 Anchor 1

-• At what stage of pregnancy should I do the group Prenatal course?
+• At what stage of pregnancy should I do the Prenatal course?

-We recommend that you take this course any time from 25 weeks (and preferably not starting later than 33 weeks if expecting one baby or 29 weeks if expecting multiples).
-This will ensure you have completed all of the classes before hitting ‘term’ (after which your baby could arrive at any minute)!
-However... this is just a guide, so please get in touch if you would like help choosing your course.
+We recommend starting any time from 24 weeks pregnant and finishing by the time you are 37 weeks (or 34 weeks if expecting twins or multiples).
+This will ensure you have completed the course before hitting ‘term’ (after which your baby could arrive at any minute)!
+However, this is just a guide, so please get in touch if you would like help choosing your course date.
 Taking the course in your second or third trimester will also ensure you have time to start connecting with other parents-to-be in who are at a similar stage.
-While you might not think this is a super important part of attending an Prenatal course, we can assure you that these connections will help you (and your partner) form an invaluable and lasting support network during your early days, weeks and years as a new parent.
+While you might not think this is a super important part of attending our course, we can assure you that these connections will help you (and your partner) form an invaluable and lasting support network during your early days, weeks and years as a new parent in Spain.

 • Why should I take Baby On Board classes instead of the classes provided by my local health centre?

 Health centre classes may be tempting because they are free!
 However, 5 things to take into account: 1) They are usually run by midwives who only work in the doctor’s surgery and may not be up-to-date on current hospital practice.
 All our midwives are up-to-date on current healthcare practices relating to the realities of giving birth in Spain in 2023.
 2) Classes will be taught in Spanish which is likely to be a challenge even for fully bilingual parents and may result in missing crucial information due to language complications.
 All our classes are taught 100% in English (although we do provide translations of medical terms when we think it will be helpful), by either fully bilingual or native midwives.
-3) Health centre classes tend to be larger, less personal, and more likely to cover the basics of a conventional birth without going into the detail of a private course or including more modern approaches.
-Our classes have a maximum of 10 couples to avoid you getting lost in the crowd!
+3) Health centre classes tend to be very large, less personal, and more likely to cover the basics without going into much detail (especially about baby care or the postnatal period - which is actually where many new parents struggle the most).
+Our classes cover all periods of before and after baby, plus we have a maximum of 10 couples to avoid you getting lost in the crowd!
 4) These classes may be delivered in a less- than- interactive way that allows you to remember all-important information (even if you fully understand it).
-Our classes are delivered with a midwife giving an engaging visual presentation, we use props, and we strongly encourage real-life practising of practical skills needed in birth, new baby care, and infant feeding.
+Our classes are delivered with a midwife giving an engaging visual presentation, and we practice practical skills together like birth positions, breathing, nappy changing and feeding.
 5) Lastly, and very importantly, since most of the other attendees will probably be Spanish (and with already formed local support networks) you may struggle to make friendships and form lasting bonds.
 In our classes you will have an already formed friendship group who speak English and are at the same stage.
-Your bond will be reinforced in our end of course social event, and you will stay in contact via a WhatsApp group that we will put you in.
-Baby On Board classes offer up-to-date information, tailored class sizes, ongoing expert support, information delivered 100% in English, classes taught by midwives with local healthcare knowledge, member interaction, and a ready-made social network so you can make lasting friendships to support you in new parenthood (and beyond)!
-The most common complaints that we, at Baby On Board Spain, hear by mums who did the free healthcare classes are that they had issues with language and comprehension of important information, and they didn't find it an environment conducive to making friends!
-Which is why we made our classes 100% different!
+Your bond will be reinforced in our end of course Social Event, and you will stay in contact via a dedicated course WhatsApp group.
+Baby On Board classes offer up-to-date information, tailored class sizes, ongoing expert support for after baby comes, information delivered 100% in English, classes taught by midwives with local healthcare knowledge, member interaction, and a ready-made social network so you can make lasting friendships to support you in new parenthood (and beyond)!
+The most common complaints that we, at Baby On Board Spain, hear by parents who did the free healthcare classes are that they had issues with language and comprehension of important information, and they didn't find it an environment conducive to making friends!
+Which is why we made our classes 100% DIFFERENT!

 • What happens if I miss or cannot make one of the Prenatal group classes?